jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/README.md

 <img src="https://github.com/jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/blob/main/Synapse%20Project%20Images/view_gold2.png">

 ### Pipeline Scheduling and Orchestration using Azure Synapse Pipelines
-After all the scripts required to process the data from the bronze to silver and to the gold layer has been developed, we need to create pipelines to schedule these scripts so that they are regulated at regular interval while being able to monitor their executions and alerted fo errors.
+After all the scripts required to process the data from the bronze to silver and to the gold layer has been developed, we need to create pipelines to schedule these scripts so that they are regulated at regular interval while being able to monitor their executions and alerted for errors.
 The Tool or Service used basically for this purpose is the *Azure Synapse Pipeline*.

 *Azure Synapse Pipeline* is a fully managed serverless data integration and orchestration service made available within the Azure Synapse Studio.